List of Fantastic Beasts characters: Torquill Travers

-Torquill Travers (played by Derek Ridell) is the Head of the Department Magical Law Enforcement.
+Torquill Travers (played by Derek Riddell) is the head of the Department Magical Law Enforcement.

 Lally Hicks

 Eulalie "Lally" Hicks (played by Jessica Williams) is a respected teacher at Ilvermorny School of Witchcraft and Wizardry.

 Introduced in Fantastic Beasts: The Secrets of Dumbledore

 Aberforth Dumbledore

 Aberforth Dumbledore (played by Richard Coyle) is Albus Dumbledore's younger brother and owner of the Hog's Head inn.

 Anton Vogel

 Anton Vogel (played by Oliver Masucci) is the current Supreme Head of the International Confederation of Wizards (ICW) and Minister of Magic for Germany.
 In Secrets of Dumbledore, Vogel actively makes political attempts to assist Grindelwald in his electoral efforts.